tristanlatr/WPWatcher/README.md

 wp_reports=/home/user/.wpwatcher/wp_reports.json
 ```
 Overwrite with arguments: `--reports File path`
 - Number of asynchronous workers.
 Speed up the scans.
-If missing, default to `1`, classic iterating.
+If missing, default to `1`, synchronous iterating.
 ```ini
 asynch_workers=5
 ```
 Overwrite with arguments: `--workers Number`
-- Follow redirection when WPScan failed and propose to use `--ignore-main-redirect`
+- Follow redirection when WPScan failed and propose to use `--ignore-main-redirect`.
 If missing, default to `No`
 ```ini
 follow_redirect=Yes